nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-4.md

 ### Submission and Feedback

-You must submit your changes as commits to the `master` branch on the repository.
+You must submit your changes as commits to the `main` branch on the repository.
 Github Classroom will create a pull request on the repository for you, titled **Feedback**.
-As you push your commits on the master branch up to Github, they will be added to the activity on this pull request.
+As you push your commits on the main branch up to Github, they will be added to the activity on this pull request.

 In addition to the synchronous mechanism of requesting help via office hours